A Gift In Your Will

 We will work with you to ensure that your generous legacy will make a difference for many years to come.

-Our Planned Giving Officer, Alexandra Bassett, would be happy to have a conversation with you and can be reached on +61 8 8313 3234 or email@example.com.
+Our Development Manager (Planned Giving), would be happy to have a conversation with you and can be reached on +61 8 8313 3234 or email@example.com.

 An amateur pianist and opera enthusiast, Occupational Therapist and Post-Doctoral Research Fellow Dr Mark Thompson has chosen to support a scholarship for classical voice with a gift in his Will.